Psychopaths in Positions of Power and Influence: [The Dark Side of Leadership]

 While not inherently detrimental, these traits can become toxic when combined with positions of power and influence.

-Related: The Lone Wolf – (Sigma Male Personality)
+Related: Lone Wolf Personality

 Psychopaths in Positions of Power and Influence